lhc17/HoloNet/docs/tutorial_folder/tutorial_FCE.rst

     predicted_expr_only_type_df = hn.pr.get_mgc_result_for_multiple_targets(trained_MGC_model_only_type_list,
                                                                             X, adj,
                                                                             used_gene_list, adata)
 .. parsed-literal::
     100%|██████████| 567/567 [03:32<00:00,  2.67it/s]
     100%|██████████| 567/567 [02:50<00:00,  3.33it/s]

+Calculate the Pearson correlation between the predicted expression and the true expression.
+Compare the correlation from model only using cell-type information and the ones from HoloNet.

+The head target genes in ``only_type_vs_GCN_all`` table are the genes more affected by cell–cell communication.
+Gene Ontology (GO) enrichment can be implemented based on the table.

 .. code:: ipython3